hidena39/582-project2/README.md

 This app is made to learn the framework Vue.JS using Pinia, and MongoDB using node.js.

-This is an app for a family to share a shopping list.
+This is an app for a family to share a shopping list to get the shopping done quickly.
 Admin(such as parents) can add, and delete items.
-Users(such as kids) can only mark the list as purchased.
-This will prevent the kids from adding unnecessary items to the list, or deleting unwanted items from the list.
-But parents can still ask kids to help with the shopping.
+Users(such as kids) can only mark the list as purchased along with the date and the time.
+This will prevent the users from adding unnecessary items to the list, or deleting unwanted items from the list.

-There are
+- There could be multiple admins and users
+- Each admins/users have their color in the database and the background color of the app will be the color of the user
 - Admin function: Add and delete stores from the database
 - Admin function: Add and delete items from the database
 - All users: View the list
-- All users: Mark items as purchased and add the purchased date in the database
+- All users: Mark items as purchased and add the purchased date and time in the database
-- In the list page, users can see the storename in the url
+- In the list page of the each store, users can see the storename in the url

 ## To do list